Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

-Bryan De La Cruz -- with a slugging percentage of .222 in his past 10 games (including no home runs) -- will be in action for the Miami Marlins versus the Washington Nationals, with Joan Adon on the hill, on August 25 at 6:40 PM ET.
+Bryan De La Cruz -- .200 average over his past 10 games -- will be in action for the Miami Marlins versus the Washington Nationals, with Jake Irvin on the hill, on August 26 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Padres.
+In his most recent game, he racked up two hits (going 2-for-3) against the Nationals.

 Bryan De La Cruz Game Info & Props vs. the Nationals